fluhus/coppee/README.md

 ```
 Each template is a regular expression, followed by its specific target.
 File names that match the template, will be copied and named according to
 the target.
+Paths of the files will be relative to the input directory.
 The regular expressions should match the syntax specified
 [here](http://code.google.com/p/re2/wiki/Syntax).

 ### Capturing groups